marenpg/basal_ganglia_client/README.md

 # Murine Basal Ganglia Web Solution - UI
+This application is based on the [GRANDstack Starter](https://github.com/grand-stack/grand-stack-starter) react web application.

-This directory contains a React app (bootstrapped with Create React App) that uses Apollo Client to query a GraphQL API.
+This directory contains a React app (bootstrapped with Create React App) that uses Apollo Client to query the  [murine basal ganglia GraphQL API](https://github.com/marenpg/basal_ganglia_api).

-The template app queries for a list of users from the GraphQL API and displays them in a list.
+The web solution is deployed to Heroku at https://basal-ganglia.herokuapp.com/.

-## Quickstart
+## Getting started

 Install dependencies: